open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

 some surprising conclusions and led to us reconsidering our usage of DaemonSets.
 In this blog post, we discuss some of the problems we ran into, especially for metrics scraping, and how we evolved our own solution.
-We will also discuss in detail about how we have been navigating the evolving open-source landscape with regards to licensing and how we intend to align with OpenTelemetry as an initiative.
+We will also discuss in detail about how we have been navigating the evolving open source landscape with regards to licensing and how we intend to align with OpenTelemetry as an initiative.